matansfb/disk-scout/README.md

 # DiskScout – Storage Price Comparison Tool

-DiskScout is a small tool built to compare SSD, NVMe and HDD prices across Amazon.
+DiskScout is a small web tool that compares SSD, NVMe and HDD prices across Amazon.

-## Why?
+## The problem
-Tracking storage prices manually across multiple listings is painful, especially when planning PC builds or NAS upgrades.
+When building or upgrading a PC (or planning a NAS), tracking storage prices manually across multiple Amazon listings is painful and time-consuming.

-## What it does
+## What DiskScout does
-- Compares SSD / NVMe / HDD prices
+- Compares SSD / NVMe / HDD prices across Amazon
-- Focuses on storage only (no GPUs / CPUs)
+- Focuses on storage only (no GPUs or CPUs)
 - Updates prices automatically
+- Helps find better storage deals faster

-## Website
+## Live website
 https://disk-scout.com/

-## Status
+## Project status
+The website is live and actively maintained.
 This repository does not include the production code.
-The project is actively maintained and the site is live.

 Feedback is welcome.